geosolutions-it/MapStore2/docs/user-guide/catalog.md

 Adding and Editing a Service
 ----------------------------

-As mentioned before, [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) allows you to connect to remote services and to import the data from them.
+As mentioned before, [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) allows you to connect to remote services and to import the data from them.

 * **Click** on the <img src="../img/+.jpg" style="max-width:80px;" /> button to add a new service.